 Not sure if you should send an email and include your entire team, or only your manager?
-With Zendesk, you have the option to add in CCs on your tickets!
-The CC option in Zendesk is a great way to include everyone in the discussion.
+With Zendesk Support, you have the option to add in CCs on your tickets!
+The CC option is a great way to include everyone in the discussion.
 You have the option to add in other agents, registered end-users, and non registered end-users depending on your account configuration.
 The end-users who are CC'd on tickets can view all public comments and contribute to the discussion via email, or by logging into your help desk.
 The CC'd agents receive all public and private comments.

 People who have been added as CCs on a ticket receive email notifications when the following things happen:

 - When the ticket is first created

 - When a ticket update contains a public comment

 Including CCs in tickets is disabled by default in your account, but it's easy to enable.
 Simply go to Settings > Tickets and select Enable CCs on tickets .